Covid 19 coronavirus: 1 in 5 Auckland businesses won't survive another lockdown

 Auckland Business Chamber chief executive Michael Barnett said the findings showed most businesses were reaching a point of no return if the city went into lockdown every time Covid-19 re-emerged.

-"Lockdowns this severe are not sustainable they are telling us," Barnett said.
+"Lockdowns this severe are not sustainable, they are telling us," Barnett said.

 "The effect reverberates beyond the region but across New Zealand, stifling attempts at economic revival and recovery."